ViviLearns2Code/go-learn/http/README.md

 ```bash
 $ go run chat_final.go
 ```

-and connect via browser on `http://localhost:4000`
+`chat_final.go`

-1. `chat_final.go`
+  * uses http to serve UI and websocket for chat
-a. uses http to serve UI and websocket for chat
+  * associates the `/` endpoint with a handler function
-b. associates the `/` endpoint with a handler function
+  * starts a server and blocks until an error happens (`err := http.ListenAndServe(listenAddr, nil)`)
-c. starts a server and blocks until an error happens (`err := http.ListenAndServe(listenAddr, nil)`)
+  * the websocket connection shuts down when the handler returns, but we want to keep the connection open
-d. the websocket connection shuts down when the handler returns, but we want to keep the connection open
+  * therefore we have to keep the socket handler running until it is closed by wrapping the connection (which implements the `io.ReadWriter` interface) into a `socket` type
-e. therefore we have to keep the socket handler running until it is closed by wrapping the connection (which implements the `io.ReadWriter` interface) into a `socket` type
+  * run the same `match` function as in the tcp example in a goroutine
-f. run the `match` goroutine (which remains the same as in the tcp example), the `socketHandler` is blocked until the `done` channel receives something
+  * the `socketHandler` is blocked until the `done` channel receives something
 ```go
 type socket struct {
     io.ReadWriter